Skip to content

 Our climate and environment objectives

-1. To become carbon net zero by 2030, by reducing emissions from our operations in line with science-based targets, and for those carbon emissions we can’t reduce, we’ll remove the equivalent amount from the atmosphere in our land and habitats.
+• To achieve net zero carbon emissions by 2030, we'll reduce our Green House Gas emissions inline with the latest science to limit future atmospheric warming to 1.5°C. For those carbon emissions which we haven't reduced by 2030, we'll remove the equivalent amount from the atmosphere through our land and habitats.

-Responsibility for overseeing the effective delivery of this Climate and Environment Policy and the CEMS sits with the Land and Nature Directorate.
+Responsibility for overseeing the effective delivery of this Climate and Environment Policy sits with the Land & Nature Directorate.

 For everyone, for ever